Blue Green Swiches

 Recognising and treating pain can help restore the important bond between you and your dog.

-Although the disease cannot be cured your veterinarian can recommend treatment and a long term plan to ensure your dog
+Although the disease cannot be cured, your veterinarian can recommend treats and a long term plan to ensure your dog lives a pain free life.

 ARTHRITIS TIPS AND ADVICE